 - Once you have the cursor, press Control on your keyboard – this will put the focus on the login password field.

 - Now type your password.
-You can’t see it, but you will have to do it anyway – just do it at your own pace.
+You can’t see it, but you must do it anyway.

-After doing that, you should be logged in to Windows and your screen should appear.
+After that, you should be logged in to Windows, and your screen should appear.

 - Restart your PC several times during the boot sequence.

-- Now choose Troubleshoot > Advanced options > Startup Settings and click Restart.
+- Select Advanced options, click on Startup Settings, and click Restart.

-- Once your PC restarts, you’ll be presented with a list of options.
+- Once your PC restarts, you’ll be presented with options.
 Select any version of Safe Mode by pressing the appropriate key.